craftcms/commerce/docs/events.md

 use yii\base\Event;

 Event::on(Discount::class, Discount::EVENT_AFTER_DISCOUNT_ADJUSTMENTS_CREATED, function(DiscountAdjustmentsEvent $e) {
-    // Do something - perhaps use a 3rd party to check order data and modify the adjustments.
+    // Do something - perhaps use a third party to check order data and modify the adjustments.
 });
 ```